eProsima/Fast-DDS-statistics-backend/docs/rst/types/status_kind.rst

 StatusData
 ==========

-The *eProsima Fast DDS Statistics Backend* records entities' status data of different nature, as provided by the Monitor Service from *eProsima Fast DDS Statistics Module*, e.g., incompatible QoS or the number of lost samples.
+The *eProsima Fast DDS Statistics Backend* records entities status data of different nature, as provided by the Monitor Service from *eProsima Fast DDS Statistics Module*, e.g., incompatible QoS or the number of lost samples.
 We refer to the nature of these status data values as their |StatusKind-api|.

-- |PROXY-api|: Collection of Parameters describing the Proxy Data of that entity.
+- |PROXY-api|: Collection of parameters describing the proxy data of that entity.

-- |CONNECTION_LIST-api|: List of connections that this entity is using.
-Each of the elements is a Connection in which the possible values for the ConnectionMode are: intraprocess, data sharing, transport.
+- |CONNECTION_LIST-api|: List of connections used by this entity.
+Each of the elements is a connection where the possible values for the connection mode are:

+  - Intraprocess
+  - Data sharing
+  - Transport

   In addition, information comprising the announced locators and locator in use with each one of the matched entities is also included.

-- |INCOMPATIBLE_QOS-api|: Status of the Incompatible QoS of that entity.
+- |INCOMPATIBLE_QOS-api|: Status of the incompatible QoS of that entity.

   - |DATAWRITER-api| Incompatible QoS Offered.
   - |DATAREADER-api| Incompatible QoS Requested.

-- |INCONSISTENT_TOPIC-api|: Status of Inconsistent topics of the topic of that entity.
+- |INCONSISTENT_TOPIC-api|: Status of inconsistent topics of the topic of that entity.
 Asked to the topic of the requested entity.

 - |LIVELINESS_LOST-api|: Tracks the status of the number of times that liveliness was lost by a |DATAWRITER-api|.